 Developing an online or blended course requires us to reconsider our current instructional practices and often to learn about new delivery methods and technologies.
-In order for Instructional Designers to assist faculty adequately through this process, we suggest you contact the Faculty Center for Teaching and Learning at least one semester prior to the delivery of any redesigned course.
+In order to assist faculty adequately through this process, we suggest you contact the Faculty Center for Teaching and Learning at least one semester prior to the delivery of any redesigned course.
 The steps outlined here provide a high-level overview of the course development process.

 What are the steps involved in creating an online or blended course?